An Introduction to String Diagrams for Computer Scientists: String Diagrams as Syntax

-The normal form above then simplifies even further, since we can now forget about the inner loops:
+In this case, the Frobenius monoid is called \emph{special} (or sometimes, \emph{separable}).
+The normal form given by the spider theorem simplifies even further in this case, since we can now forget about the inner loops:

-In this case, the only relevant structure of any connected diagram in the theory of special Frobenius structures is the number of its left and right wires.
-We can thus introduce the same syntactic sugar, omitting the number of loops above the spider, and the spider fusion scheme also simplifies further, as we no longer need to keep track of the number of legs that connect the two fusing spiders. \end{example} \begin{example}[Special and commutative Frobenius structures] The commutative and special Frobenius structures are very common in the literature, as they are an algebraic structure one finds naturally in most languages of relations (as we will see when we study semantics of string diagrams in Section~\ref{sec:semantics}).
+The only relevant structure of any connected string diagram in the theory of special Frobenius monoids is the number of its left and right wires.
+We can thus introduce the same syntactic sugar, omitting the number of loops above the spider.
+The spider fusion scheme also simplifies further, as we no longer need to keep track of the number of legs that connect the two fusing spiders. \end{example} \begin{example}[Special and commutative Frobenius monoids] The commutative and special Frobenius monoids are very common in the literature, as they are an algebraic structure one finds naturally when reasoning about relations (as we will see when we study semantics of string diagrams in Section~\ref{sec:semantics}).
 We summarise below the full equational theory for future reference:

 In what follows, we will refer to this theory as $\scFrob$.